 This is a very thorough video by Lowe’s that goes over how to install a tile wall in a shower.
-Sample basic procedures will come in handy if tiling another area of your home like say a backsplash.
-When doing a shower however, there will be a few extra steps involved.
+Sample basic procedures will come in handy if tiling another area of your home like, say, a backsplash.
+When doing a shower, however, there will be a few extra steps involved.
 As with any project, make sure you have all the tools needed prior to starting your project.
-When tiling anything, keep in mind that you will want to have extra tiles on hand just in case you cut wrong.
-This is key to be sure you have tile from the same lot number to ensure a perfect match.
+When tiling anything, keep in mind that you will want to have extra tiles on hand just in case you cut them wrong.
+This is key to be sure you have tiles from the same lot number to ensure a perfect match.
 There are a lot of steps involved, but as long as you follow it step by step, it should be a smooth project.
-They give some pointers like for instance if you find mold after removing the wall, you need to stop what you are doing and contact a pro to get that taken care of first and foremost.
+They give some pointers like, for instance, if you find mold after removing the wall, you need to stop what you are doing and contact a pro to get that taken care of first and foremost.
 You don’t want to install a new shower and tile over mold.

 We’re in the middle of a total bathroom remodel.
 Now we want to replace this tub with a walk-in shower.
 The pink walls are going to go, and we want to replace them with this beautiful new tile.
 In this video, we’ll show you how to do the prep.
 For the installation, check out, “How to Install Shower Wall Tile,” on Lowes.com/HowTo.
 You’ve got many choices when you work with wall tile.
 Whatever you like, Lowe’s has all the styles.
 Just be sure to follow the instructions that come with your tile.
 For our project, you can find the steps, tools, and materials on our website, along with some helpful tips.
 One thing, since we’re installing in a shower, we’re going to have a few extra steps than you would if you were tiling, say, a back-splash or another wall area.
 Before you get started, figure out how much tile you’ll need.
 Measure each wall area, length times height, add them up, and add 10% for extra.